conancat/fbscrape/readme.md

 First, you need to have two things:

-* The page ID of the Facebook page you want to scrap, e.g. if the page is [https://www.facebook.com/Starbucks](https://www.facebook.com/Starbucks), the page ID will be `starbucks`
+* The page ID of the Facebook page you want to scrape, e.g. if the page is [https://www.facebook.com/Starbucks](https://www.facebook.com/Starbucks), the page ID will be `starbucks`

 * Any active access token.
 You can get an access token by going to this page: [https://developers.facebook.com/tools/explorer](https://developers.facebook.com/tools/explorer)